SAP-samples/teched2025-AD161/exercises/ex0/README.md

 ## Preparation 4 - Copying

-In the course of the exercises, you will need to copy some files from [assets](../../assets) into the workspace.
+In the course of the exercises, you will need to copy some files from the [assets](../../assets) folder into the workspace.
 The simplest way to do this is to open folder _C:\Users\TE-XX\teched2025-AD161\assets_ in Windows Explorer and then copy the files from there into VS Code via Drag & Drop.